KArbeRes/MagentaA11yV2/public/content/documentation/web/component/stepper-input.md

    - This stepper example provides both `button` and `select` elements for users to change a value.

    - A non-visual live container with `aria-live="polite"` is present in the DOM on page load.
 When the `button` element is activated, this non-visual live container is updated with dynamic content that screen reader users will hear announced as they increment or decrement the value.
 This dynamic text is then removed from the DOM after a few seconds (but not the actual container with `aria-live="polite"`) so the message is not discovered by screen reader users after interaction.
-The content of this message dynamically created based on the `Label` for the `Select` and the current value of the `Select`, e.g. "Quantity updated, 4".
+The content of this message dynamically created based on the `label` for the `select` and the current value of the `select`, e.g. "Quantity updated, 4".

    - The value of the `select` element naturally communicates the updated value to screen reader users so the live container is not updated when interacting with that form element.